 Topics in this section include:

-Intimate & partner relationships
+Intimate and partner relationships

 Relationships between romantic partners can be drastically altered after a brain injury.
 Your partner may be experiencing emotional, behavioural, and cognitive changes that make relating to them more challenging.
 You may both be experiencing complicated emotions related to the injury which can spill over and affect how you treat each other.
 Brain injury recovery takes a lot of energy and attention, and it’s possible you may experience feelings of neglect, loneliness or even grief for your relationship.